 Court-Ordered Community Service

 The Humane Society of Northeast Georgia is able to accommodate those seeking to fulfill court-ordered community service.
-Court-ordered community service volunteers are rarely permitted to work directly with the animals.
+Court-ordered community service volunteers are not permitted to work directly with the animals.
 However, the duties that they perform support the animals by keeping our facility and equipment clean and sanitary.
 Community service volunteers provide an invaluable service to the HSNEGA and keep our shelter running more efficiently.

 Please call 770-532-6617 for more information or to discuss the program with the Kennel Supervisor on-duty.
 Further information on our Court-Ordered Community Service program can be found HERE.